ZarHenry96/quantum-ml-pipeline/README.md

-# Implementation and Empirical Evaluation of a Quantum Machine Learning Pipeline for Local Classification
+# Implementation and empirical evaluation of a quantum machine learning pipeline for local classification
-This repository provides the code for the "Implementation and Empirical Evaluation of a Quantum Machine Learning Pipeline for Local Classification" article, which has been recently submitted to the _Journal of Machine Learning Research_ journal.
+This repository provides the code for the "Implementation and empirical evaluation of a quantum machine learning pipeline for local classification" article.

 ## 1. Prerequisites
 In order to run the code, you need to have Python 3 installed.
 In particular, Python 3.8.10 has been used for the experiments presented in the paper.
 If you do not have Python 3 on your machine, we suggest to install Anaconda Python.